Opportunities for your child to get involved

 Girls on the Run is an after-school program that combines running, character education and leadership development for girls.
 This opportunity is open to all Park Brook girls in grades 3-5.
 The fall and spring seasons culminate with the Girls on the Run Twin Cities 5K.

 Students in grades 4 and 5 can participate in the Park Brook Choir.
-The choir rehearses Thursdays after school and performs at school and other venues.
+The choir rehearses after school and performs at school and other venues.

 Siblings of students in the Park Brook Choir are welcome to join the Siblings’ Club.
-This activity meets during rehearsals on Thursdays after school, providing activities that expand experiences for students involved.
+This activity meets during rehearsals after school, providing activities that expand experiences for students involved.
 This club will not necessarily meet during choir performances that extend beyond the regularly scheduled rehearsal times; families are responsible for providing supervision for younger siblings when the choir performs.

 Park Brook scholars in fourth and fifth grade can join the Wellness Committee, which is responsible for moving forward the school's wellness initiative.
 This committee meets one time each month before school.
 Parents are welcomed and encouraged to join this committee!